-12-Volt System
+12-VOLT SYSTEM

-The 12-volt system is powered by the automotive battery, RV battery or 12-volt converter.
+The 12-volt system, which includes the automotive battery and (may be optional in some vehicles) RV battery, plus the 12-volt converter.
 To use the automotive battery, the electrical pigtail must be attached to your tow vehicle.
-This provides power to all exterior lights and brakes in addition to all inside RV 12-volt appliances.
-The RV battery (Figure 11, Page 43) and/or 12-volt converter provide power to all inside appliances (lights, range hood, furnace blower, water pump, 12-volt receptacles, porch light, monitor panel and refrigerator).
-The refrigerator requires 12-volt power to run in the gas mode.
-The Shoreline (Figure 9, Page 43) must be attached to run the converter.
+This provides power to the exterior lights and brakes in addition to all inside 12-volt appliances.
+The RV battery (Figure 6, Pages 53 & 55) and/or 12-volt converter provide power to all inside appliances (lights, range hood, furnace blower, water pump,.
+12-volt receptacles, porch light, monitor panel and refrigerator).
+The shoreline (Figure 10, Page 54) must be attached to run the converter.

 The automotive alternator will charge the RV battery when the pigtail is attached.
-When the Shoreline is attached, the RV battery will be charged by the 12-volt converter.
+When the shoreline is attached, the RV battery will be charged by the 12-volt converter.